LordExodius/ikea/README.md

 # ikea
 Small application for Ikea stock/restock lookup and alerts.
-A web version is available at https://extremelycorporate.ca/~oscar/ikea/ and is much more convenient if you don't need alerts.
+A web version is available at https://extremelycorporate.ca/~oscar/ikea/ and is much more convenient if you don't need alerts. (currently under maintenance)

 The web implementation functionality is provided by ```shelf.py```, which can be run locally.
 It does not take command line inputs and the function must be called with the correct arguments to fuction correctly.